 - 1. Safely support the rear of the snowmobile with the track off the ground. - 2.
 Start the engine and apply a small amount of throttle until the track turns slowly at least five complete revolutions.
 Stop the engine and let the track come to a stop (do not apply brakes). - 3.
-Inspect track alignment by looking through the track window to make sure the rails (X) are evenly spaced on each side.
+Inspect track alignment by looking through the track window to make sure the rails are evenly spaced on each side.
 If the track runs to the left, loosen the idler shaft bolts, then loosen the left locknut and tighten the left adjusting bolt.
-If the track runs to the right, loosen the idler shaft bolts, then loosen the right locknut and tighten the right adjusting bolt. - 4.
-After adjustments are complete, tighten the locknuts and torque idler shaft bolts to 35 ft. lbs.
-(47.5 Nm).
+If the track runs to the right, loosen the idler shaft bolts, then loosen the right locknut and tighten the right adjusting bolt.

+- 4. After adjustments are complete, tighten the locknuts. - 5.
+Tighten the idler shaft bolts.

+Torque: 35 ft-lbs (47.5 Nm)

-5. Repeat steps 2 and 3 to verify proper alignment.
+6. Repeat steps 2 and 3 to verify proper alignment.

-Steering System Steering Inspection
+MAINTENANCE Steering System

+Front Suspension Inspection